 - 🍱To Store.
 Store the shrimp cajun pasta in an airtight container for up to 3-4 days.

 - 🥶To Freeze.
 You can freeze the pasta dish but pasta doesn’t freeze well as well as the shrimp.
 Once thawed, the shrimp may become overly soft, rubbery, and mushy.
-The sauce will separate and even with an added extra cream or broth you'll add, it won't be as fresh as freshly prepared.
+The sauce will separate and even with an added extra cream or broth, it won't be as fresh like on day 1.

 - 🔥To Reheat From Frozen.
 If you still need to freeze it, divide the pasta between freezer-friendly zip-lock bags or containers and freeze it for up to 2-3 months.
 Let defrost overnight in the fridge and reheat on the stove adding more broth, water, or milk.
 When reheating don’t overcook it and don’t go more than the low heat setting.